THE BACKSTORY: ALL ABOUT THE CREATION OF EMERALDS, A PASSIONATE GUIDE

 Photographed in 2008 in front of the Edificio America in the emerald district, Adriana now works as an emerald comisionista (broker).
 In 1989 she gained reknown by surviving a murder attempt and, after recovering from a coma, identifying the perpretators.
 Later, as told in the book, she was kidnapped by paramilitaries and almost killed again.

 During the late 1980's there was tension in the emerald district.
 The mines were fighting among themselves and the rivalry was felt as tension in downtown Bogotá, That tension manifested itself in the form of bank robberies, numerous bounced checks among dealers, and, at its worst, a gang of robbers whose modus operandi was to kill their victims with a hammer in order to get their emeralds and money.
 After several unsolved murders of this kind, Adriana was attacked in the same way and robbed.
 However she did not die: she was in a coma for ten days, blind for a month, and then recovered.
+She was able to put the finger on the men who tried to kill her.
 Her identification of the gang helped end that dark era in the emerald district.
+I had heard of this fantastic story years before I finally met her.
 She now brokers emeralds, raises two children, and still exudes an energy and enthusiasm for life that is delightful and contaigious.

 <> Kornitzer Again